wengxiankok/equiteq/README.md

 ```

 ## Migrating an existing project
 Despite the change in folder structure, migrating an existing project is
 relatively straightforward.
-You just need to shift the folders around for
+You just need to shift the folders around a little
-a little bit.
+bit.

 1. Clone this repository
 2. Copy your existing site as-is into `wp-core`